diegomary/checkout/Javascript/README.txt

 for a certain product can be on air or not.

 The development has used the following environment.
 Node.js version 10.13.0
 Editor: Visual studio code with built in Node debugger.
 All native node features.
 No external frameworks.

+To launch the application just type

+node index.js